jonro2955/job-tracker-client/tasks.md

-AddPAge:

-ViewPage:
--use two states for resume/coverletter to separate the view and stored data when there is a new file -wire up the save/updater button https://stackoverflow.com/questions/48909917/update-value-only-if-changed-in-sql
+Figure out terminal script to open both the server and client in one command

 JobsPage:
 -if there are no applications, display a message saying that there aren't any yet, and to click the create button to create one.